JohnStrunk/wahoo-results/docs/faq.md

 If you are unable to cast from Chrome, it is unlikely that {{ WR }} is going to be able to find the device.

-## I've selected the Chromecast(s), but no image is being sent.
+## I've selected the Chromecast(s), but no image is being sent

 Make sure that {{ WR }} is not being blocked by Windows Firewall.
 The Chromecast protocol works by sending a web URL to the chromecast device, then the device fetches the actual media from that address.
 This means that {{ WR }} runs an embedded web server that server must be accessible to the chromecast devices.

-## The Chromecast screen turns off or goes back to "ambient" (slideshow) mode periodically.
+## The Chromecast screen turns off or goes back to "ambient" (slideshow) mode periodically

 You're probably using a Chromecast w/ Google TV...
 Those devices need some [configuration changes](cc-compat.md) to work well with {{ WR }}.